position-pal/Documentation/content/docs/7-devops/devops.md

 ### Git hooks

 To enforce the use of the _Conventional Commits_ standard and _Quality Assurance_ tools (described in the [Validation section](http://localhost:1313/docs/6-validation/validation/#quality-assurance)) each project is equipped with Git hooks that prevent committing code that does not comply with the standards.
-Where tests are fast the hooks are also configured to run also the tests before the commit.
+Where tests are fast, the hooks are also configured to run also the tests before the commit.
 Sometimes, however, repositories contain integration tests that are more time-consuming and would unacceptably slow down the development process.
 In these cases only the _linting_ and _formatting_ tools are run (along with the _Conventional Commits_ check).
 This is not a problem since the CI/CD pipeline will run all the tests for each pushed commit, intercepting any possible regression at any time, preventing the main branch from being polluted with broken code.